egalion/briesaed/wholecourseBRIE.md

 *1952*: The activity of Unit VII of the Directorate “State Security” became regulated with instructions how to conduct investigation and interrogation.
 This marked an attempt to move from direct physical coercion to other forms of gathering information.
 The so-called “agents” became the preferred method.

 *1952–1956*: Glavlit was created.
-It was an openly censoring instution, whose goal was to monitor public information in the periodicals, on radio and in theaters.
+It was an openly censoring institution, whose goal was to monitor public information in the periodicals, on radio and in theaters.

 *1953 8 May*: Mitropolit Kiril of Plovdiv was elected for Bulgarian Patriarch.
 The Constantinople Patriarchate didn’t accept the election, because it had not been preliminary agreed with it.
-Bulgarian Patrirach officialy recognized in 1961.
+The Bulgarian Patrirach was officialy recognized in 1961.

 *1953 - 5 Mar*: Stalin died.